NilPointer-Software/bdfd-wiki/src/guides/json.md

 # JSON Functions
-Before starting reading this guide, first of all you already should know what JSON is and where and how it's being used.\
+Before you proceed to read this guide, first of all you already should know what JSON is and where and how it's being used.\
 Please learn what's JSON on [W3Schools](https://www.w3schools.com/whatis/whatis_json.asp).

 > This guide will contain the usage of the [Character Escaping](./characterEscaping.md) and the [`$optOff`](../bdscript/optOff.md) function in some cases.